LucasWeb2016/TranslationsExtraBundle/README.md

 ## Sync translations files
-This command checks that all the language files have the same number of messages, and in case of finding some missing translation, gives the option to create a new message in the file where it is missing, or to delete the message from the file where it was found .
+This command checks that all translation files of a domain have the same number of messages, and in case of finding some missing translation, gives the option to create a new message in the file where it is missing, or to delete the message from the file where it was found .

      php bin/console trans:sync domainname